 How common is Lynch syndrome?

-Most colorectal cancer is sporadic (occurs by chance with no known cause).
+Most colorectal cancer is sporadic, meaning it occurs by chance with no known cause.
 Approximately 3% to 5% of all cases of colorectal cancer are thought to be due to Lynch syndrome.

 How is Lynch syndrome diagnosed?

-Lynch syndrome is likely if a family history meets the Modified Amsterdam Criteria listed above.
+Lynch syndrome is likely if a family history meets the revised Bethesda guidelines listed above.
 Lynch syndrome can be confirmed through a blood test.
 The test can determine if someone has a mutation in one of the genes associated with Lynch syndrome.
 Currently testing is available for the MLH1, MSH2, MSH6, and EPCAM genes.
 The PMS2 gene is tested for in some clinical trials (research studies) as well as cancer centers that specialize in Lynch syndrome.
 However, not all families with Lynch syndrome will have a mutation in one of these genes.